Musakhan: Preparation

+Some contemporary versions will shape the dish into rolls rather than the traditional layered setup, with thin saj bread instead of the much thicker taboon bread, other contemporary versions make it into a fatteh.

 World records

-On April 20, 2010, the largest ever dish of musakhan was prepared in Ramallah, Palestine and was entered into the Guinness Book of World Records.
-Palestinian Prime Minister, Salam Fayad, described it as a great achievement and honor for the Palestinian people: "This great achievement completely depended on Palestinian products, mainly olive oil.
+On April 20, 2010, the largest ever dish of musakhan was prepared in Ramallah and was entered into the Guinness Book of World Records.
+Palestinian Prime Minister Salam Fayad described it as a great achievement and honor for the Palestinian people: "This great achievement completely depended on Palestinian products, mainly olive oil.
 It also has a cultural dimension and a Palestinian message to the world that they want their legitimate rights."
 The total diameter of the musakhan loaf was 4 meters, with a total weight of 1,350 kg.
-Forty Palestinian cooks made use of 250 kg of flour, 170 kg of olive oil, 500 kg of onions and 70 kg of almond.
+Forty Palestinian cooks made use of 250 kg of flour, 170 kg of olive oil, 500 kg of onions and 70 kg of almonds.